 b Damage Stability All units are to have sufficient stability to withstand the flooding from the sea of any one main compartment which may reasonably be expected to be flooded for any operating condition which has been reviewed under a above.
 The unit is to possess sufficient reserve stability in the damaged condition to withstand the additional overturning moment of a 25.8 meters per second (50 knot) wind superimposed from any direction.
 In this condition, the final waterline is to be below the lower edge of any opening through which downflooding may take place.
-The ability to compensate for damage incurred, by pumping out or by ballasting other compartments, etc., or by mooring forces, is not to be considered as alleviating the above requirement, and it is also assumed that the unit is floating free of mooring restraints.
+The ability to compensate for damage incurred, by pumping out or by ballasting other compartments, etc., or by mooring forces, is not to be considered as alleviating free of mooring restraints.
 The detailed requirements for damage stability are indicated in the applicable section of these Rules for the type of unit under consideration.